GaurangiM/work-orders/README.md

 - React JS
 - Typescript
 - Material UI: this React component library is used to implement `Select` dropdown component
-- REACT MULTISELECT DROPDOWN: this React component is used which provides multi select functionality with various features like selection and grouping
+- React Multiselect dropdown: this React component is used which provides multi select functionality with various features like selection and grouping

 ## Technical details
 - Filters are stored in `filters.ts` file under `data` folder